 OEM stands for Original Equipment Manufacturer.
 In OEM financing, the manufacturer is the lender.
 It’s common for automobile and motorcycle manufacturers.
 Harley-Davidson and Yamaha, for instance, offer this type of financing for their new bikes.

 This kind of offer can be quite attractive.
 However, not every borrower will automatically be receiving this zero rate, as the lender will most likely still require a good credit score.
 They also look at your auto loan history and the amount of the down payment.
-For both dealership and OEM financing, your motorcycle is used as a collateral, so, in the case of default, they will repossess it.
+For both dealership and OEM financing, your motorcycle is used as collateral, so, in the case of default, they will repossess it.
 Notice that new models may come with other perks, such as large rebates, that may not be available when you apply for 0% APR financing.
 To learn more about the pros and cons of 0% APR financing, read this article.

 5. Apply for a personal loan

 A personal loan is an unsecured loan without any collateral.
 This means you won’t automatically forfeit your bike if you miss payments.
 This type of loan depends on your credit history and verifiable source of income.
-So the higher they are, the better rate you’ll get.
+So the higher they are, the better the rate you’ll get.
 The problem is you often don’t know what rates you will qualify for until you complete the application form.
-To get a firm rate most lenders require a hard pull on your credit, which will lower it a little.
+To get a fixed rate, most lenders require a hard pull on your credit, which will lower it a little.
 Repeat that enough times and your credit score will drop significantly.

 SuperMoney has a loan offer engine that allows you to apply for a loan with multiple lenders without hurting your credit.
 Not only will you know your rate.
 You will also find out what terms you qualify for and what your monthly payments will be.
 All for free, instantly, and with no credit damage.
 Even if you think you have already found the best rate possible, there is not a downside to seeing what rates and terms you can get.